-So, how long do Labradoodles live?
-On average, Labradoodles live between 13 and 15 years.
-There are outliers and exceptions to this range.
-However, compared to many canine breeds, Labradoodles tend to have a longer life expectancy—particularly when it comes to larger dogs.
+Labradoodles live between 13 and 15 years on average, but there are outliers and exceptions to this range.
+Compared to many canine breeds, Labradoodles tend to have a longer life expectancy—particularly when it comes to larger dogs.
 Also, the fact that Poodles and Labrador retrievers are both generally healthy dogs means that the hybrid Labradoodle is less likely to face specific genetic weaknesses originating with either parental breed.

 Unfortunately, it’s nearly impossible to determine the life expectancy of an individual dog.
 Therefore, the best way to ensure that your labradoodle lives as long and healthy a life as possible is to research and be aware of potential health risks to provide preventive care, as well as providing a nutritious diet, plenty of exercise, and a loving home.

 One way to address Labradoodle lifespan is to gain a frame of reference for the typical life expectancy of their parental breeds and the impact of genetic diversity.
 When it comes to genetics, just as with humans, heredity in dogs is one of several determining factors in their lifespan.
 Canine breeding does imply some measure of genetic control due to human intervention in natural selection through planned mating.
 However, this control over genetic material in puppies produced is limited.

 Labrador retrievers are considered the favorite canine breed in America.
 They are versatile, loyal, and kind dogs that generally make excellent companions for nearly any household.
 Labrador retrievers are also a relatively healthy breed of dog.
 They can face orthopedic problems in their joints and are subject to eye problems such as cataracts as they age.
 Also, older labs are at risk of developing diabetes or heart disease.